Kansattica/problematic/README.md

 Compile it like this: `g++ -std=c++17 -O3 problematic.cpp -o problematic`

-It produces a LOT of output very fast, so it's best to pipe the output through `head` or `pv -L`.
+It produces a LOT of output very fast (around 90MB/s on my machine), so it's best to pipe the output through `head` or `pv -L`.
 I usually run it like so:

 ```
 ./problematic asdf | pv -q -L 300